coci/shivan/README.md

 # shivan
-Shivan is a lightweight download manager written in python 🐍 .
+Shivan is a lightweight download manager that written in python 🐍 .

 Shivan supports multi-part downloading method .

 <p>&nbsp;</p>

 ## usage :

+note : if you want to config Shivan please read otherwise please jump to step 2 .

-### how to config:
+### 1 - how to config:

 you can configure Shivan in two terms :